Doro Pesch: Doro in the 2010s and beyond (2010–present)

 On 13 March 2010, Doro celebrated her 2500th live show with a special concert in Düsseldorf with guests Krypteria, Luke Gasser, Marc Storace, Schmier (from the band Destruction), Sabina and Andy Classen.
 Always in 2010, Doro, Schmier, Mille Petrozza (Kreator) and Alf Ator (Knorkator) lent their voices to the German version of Metalocalypse, the US animated show about Dethklok, the world's most popular death metal band.

 Doro was again on tour in 2011 and participated at Metal Female Voices Fest 9.
 She also toured Spain and Italy as guest vocalist for the tribute band Dio Disciples, formed by musicians of the band Dio which performed songs taken from the long career of the late Ronnie James Dio.
 In 2010, she had already participated in Germany to a tribute benefit concert for the Stand Up and Shout Cancer foundation for cancer research, which celebrated the life and work of Dio.

 In 2012 she recorded in the US, Germany and Scandinavia songs for a new album titled Raise Your Fist, released in October.
 The first single "Raise Your Fist in the Air" was released in August 2012.

 In June 2013, the music magazine Metal Hammer assigned Doro the Golden God Legend award.
+Two months later, she performed at the Wacken Open Air music festival.

 To celebrate her 30th stage anniversary, Doro held a two-day concert at CCD Stadthalle in her hometown of Düsseldorf on 2 and 3 May 2014.
 She was accompanied by the Classic Night Orchestra for the first show.
 Guest singers included Biff Byford, Chris Caffery, Udo Dirkshneider, Blaze Bayley, Marc Storace, Tom Angelripper, Mr Lordi and Hansi Kürsch.
 Also the Lordi-guitarist Amen was featured on the show on 2 May.

 Doro continued touring and had more celebratory shows in the following years, although with less tight schedules than in the past.
 She released her first album in six years, Forever Warriors, Forever United, on 17 August 2018, entering in many charts worldwide.